andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 The reason is, the lifetime of the `Bar` will be different each time.
 So our `Baz` must be **generic** on the lifetime.
 Just like a `Vec<T>` needs to handle *any* `T`, a `Baz<'a>` needs to handle *any* `'a`.

 ## Part 2

+The problem is not knowing the rules; the problem is knowing how to *think* about the rules.

 Many programmers are drawn to Rust with an enticing promise: